Secure Mesh Traffic using mTLS

 nginx-meshctl deploy ... --mtls-mode strict

-By default, deployments with mTLS enabled use a self-signed certificate.
-For testing & evaluation purposes this is acceptable, but for production deployments you should use a proper Public Key Infrastructure (PKI).
+By default, deployments with mTLS enabled use a self-signed root certificate.
+For testing and evaluation purposes this is acceptable, but for production deployments you should use a proper Public Key Infrastructure (PKI).

 SPIRE uses a mechanism called “Upstream Authority” to interface with PKI systems.
 In order to use an upstream authority, a user must provide the proper configuration and credentials so that SPIRE may interface with the upstream and obtain the pertinent certificates.